Singaporean artist duo Chow and Lin’s The Poverty Line acquired by Museum of Modern Art New York

 The project only increased in scale, geography and development as the duo began to travel internationally.
 Overcoming language barriers proved to be a challenge, which was countered by relying on friends and local fixers from Georgia and Brazil to Laos and Germany.

 Chow said: “We needed to get local produce at local prices.
-Otherwise, the project is very inaccurate due to tourist pricing.”
+Otherwise, the project would be very inaccurate due to tourist pricing.”

 “It still feels unbelievable, but we are certainly very honoured that this acquisition is happening.”

-Note: This article has been edited for accuracy.